MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.DeviceManagement/Update-MgBetaDeviceManagementUserExperienceAnalyticBatteryHealthDevicePerformance.md

   - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
   - `[BatteryAgeInDays <Int32?>]`: Estimated battery age.
 Unit in days.
 Valid values 0 to 2147483647
   - `[DeviceBatteryCount <Int32?>]`: Number of batteries in a user device.
 Valid values 1 to 2147483647
-  - `[DeviceBatteryHealthScore <Int32?>]`: A weighted average of a device’s maximum capacity score and runtime estimate score.
+  - `[DeviceBatteryHealthScore <Int32?>]`: A weighted average of a device's maximum capacity score and runtime estimate score.
 Values range from 0-100.
 Valid values 0 to 2147483647
   - `[DeviceId <String>]`: The unique identifier of the device, Intune DeviceID.
   - `[DeviceName <String>]`: Device friendly name.
   - `[EstimatedRuntimeInMinutes <Int32?>]`: The estimated runtime of the device when the battery is fully charged.
 Unit in minutes.
 Valid values 0 to 2147483647